abtion/gpt-data-core/README.md

 ## Use a python virtual environment (venv)

-If no venv exists:
+Create a venv folder, if there is no venv folder in the root directory of the project.
+If you have the venv folder, you do not need to create one.
+OBS: If you get an error in one of the following steps, delete the venv folder and create a new one with the command below:

 ```bash
 python -m venv venv
 ```

-Activate venv whenever working on this project:
+Activate venv whenever working on this project.
+OBS: two different commands below, depending on your operating system:

 Windows: